Batdork/NotesBin/README.md

 # Instructions
 1) Extract All Files From Downloaded Folder.
-2) Simply Run "NotesBin.exe" From The NotesBin-Master Folder.
+2) Simply Run "NotesBin.exe" From The NotesBin Folder.

 # Older Versions
 Older Versions Can Be Found Here